MartineauUK/Chk-WAN/README.md

 		8.8.8.8			(Google Primary DNS)
 		1.1.1.1			(Cloudflare Pimary DNS)

-		or a custom list of WAN PING targets
+		or a custom list of WAN PING targets e.g. ping=9.9.9.9

 2. A cURL data transfer retrieval from the WAN - either a 15 Byte (default) or either a ~500 Byte or 12MB.
     (Beware if using a metered connection!)